RosterElf Logo

 Calculate the payment rate

-Determine the pay rate for LSL, which is typically the employee's ordinary pay rate.
+Determine the pay rate for LSL, which is typically the employee's ordinary pay rate at the time of taking leave.

 • May include regular overtime or allowances if consistently worked